adiwg/mdEditor-doc/tutorial/translate-errors.md

 ![Translate Record Window with Warnings](/assets/tutorial/translate-mdjson-3.png){caption}

-This time things do not go quite so well.
+This time things did not go quite so well.
 A "Translation Warning" panel has popped up along with the expected <span class="md-panel">Result</span> panel.
 You are being warned that although you have met the requirements for a minimal mdJSON record, there are still one or more additional requirements needed to generate a valid ISO 19115-2 record.

 No problem.
 The messages informs us that we are missing a date for the main resource citation.
 Let's break the message down by parts before we add the date.